 Prolonging the service life of concrete structures

-Structures are designed to last – usually between 50 and 100 years.
+Structures are designed for 50 to 100 years, depending on the requirements.
 Many civil engineering structures that are part of Dutch infrastructure are now over halfway through their service life, and some have even reached the end of that period.
 For this reason, we assess the structural safety and service life of civil engineering and other structures.

 Service life of concrete can be extended